D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 ==================================================
 VERSION INFO
 ==================================================
+v6.1
+- Changes for "Give party a Bag of Holding":
+	- Improved scripting for adding the bag, based on work with the D2-Mira mod.
+	- Option D (gold is exchanged) will now also add the bag if starting a new game in ToB.
+The other options won't give a bag in ToB because you already start with one.
+	- All options now compatible with Black Pits 1 & 2.

 v6.0
 - Script update:
 	- EEs: Any character with skill points in detecting traps or illusions will now have auto-Search enabled.
 Previously, the feature was only for specific classes.